-Antidepressants can increase the risk of suicidal thinking and behavior in children, adolescents, and young adults; however, this risk was not observed in patients older than 24 years and risk was reduced in patients 65 years or older.
-Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors.
+Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric and young adult patients in short-term studies.
+Closely monitor all antidepressant-treated patients for clinical worsening, and for emergence of suicidal thoughts and behaviors.
 Not approved for use in pediatric patients .

 Commonly used brand name(s)

 Therapeutic Class: Antidepressant

 Levomilnacipran is used to treat depression.
 It belongs to a group of medicines known as serotonin and norepinephrine reuptake inhibitors (SNRIs).
 These medicines are thought to work by increasing the activity of chemicals called serotonin and norepinephrine in the brain.

 Levomilnacipran is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For levomilnacipran, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to levomilnacipran or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.